mckinseyacademy/mcka-theme/Setup Notes.md

 The edX virtual environment has LMS running on port 8000.
 You will wish to run Apros on a different port than LMS. _This document assumes that this port is 3000, but you can choose any free port you like_

 Start up Apros in development mode, which automatically updates assets from the source code therein.
-This is done with the following command (note that the defaul port is 3000 so it can be left off unless you want to override):
+This is done with the following command (note that the default port is 3000 so it can be left off unless you want to override):

     ./manage.py rundev 3000